-A week ago, it seemed possible that “Shallow” might be just another one of those songs where Edison Research’s Larry Rosin and I bemoan radio’s unwillingness to seize a cultural moment.
+A week before I first published this column, it seemed possible that “Shallow” might be just another one of those songs where Edison Research’s Larry Rosin and I bemoan radio’s unwillingness to seize a cultural moment.
 It landed at No. 1 on iTunes immediately, a few days ahead of the release of A Star Is Born.
 It was already known to people from an unavoidable movie trailer.
 And yet, there were only a handful of stations that recognized the event value in its first few days.
 That there are too few women programming pop music for a female audience is an article unto itself, but it’s worth noting that two of the early supporters were among the most prominent in those ranks, WTMX Chicago’s Mary Ellen Kachinske and WKSE/WTSS Buffalo, N.Y.’s Sue O’Neil.

 At this time in pop music history, I don’t often find myself advocating for ballads.
 “Shallow” will not fix pop music’s tempo crisis.
 As Gaga succeeded Madonna a decade ago, the next artist who makes fun, up-tempo, provocative-but-playful records is going to have to do that.
 Gaga is still capable of making great singles.
 She might again have multiple hits, even from this movie.
-But all the evidence from A Star Is Born shows that she’ll never be frothy pop Gaga.
+But all the evidence from A Star Is Born shows that she’ll never be frothy pop Gaga again.
 That’s okay.
 In the natural order of things, it’s time for a new Madonna/Gaga, and radio needs one.

 Then again, “Shallow” doesn’t have to fix the tempo crisis.
 Like “Endless Love” in the doldrums of 1981, being a phenomenal, real hit is enough.
 “Shallow” address other problems—the song-to-song sameness and the lack of galvanizing “real hits.”
 If it changes the notion of what constitutes a hit single in 2018, that will be a significant accomplishment, too.
-And if the second weekend of A Star Is Born is anywhere near as buzzy as the first, it also gives radio a chance to share another cultural experience with listeners, not just the Song of Summer.
+And if the second weekend of A Star Is Born is anywhere near as buzzy as the first (update: it was), it also gives radio a chance to share another cultural experience with listeners, not just the Song of Summer.